apache/kibble/CONTRIBUTING.md

 ## Testing

 Apache Kibble project uses [pytest](https://docs.pytest.org/en/stable/) for running testing.
-Writing the good test helps us avoid regression and unexpected issues.
+Writing a good test helps us avoid regression and unexpected issues.

 In order to run tests all you need to do is call pytest: